Central Gdn. & Pet

 impact: when margins are already thin, even modest cost inflation can turn a small EPS miss into a much larger percentage drop.

-retail shelf space and promotion pressure
+Retail shelf space and promotion pressure

 Central sells through retailers, which means shelf placement, pricing, and promotions are not controlled entirely in-house.
 Brand recognition helps, but it does not guarantee pricing power.